 Technologists and Senior technologists, who were a later addition to the profession, have a greater amount of training in the design and construction disciplines than Draughtspeople.
 As such, they would take on work that requires some design, but normally with a greater focus on the technical resolution of conceptual designs towards greater constructability.

 Though the roles as outlined above were traditionally quite clear, a number of shifts in and around the industry over the past few decades have contributed to an ever-increasing lack of clarity.
 One important factor which has contributed to this confusion is the legal framework.
-As described in our article on “The Legal Requirements”, there is no longer a legal obligation to be registered in a particular category to sign off on large or complicated projects, so legally there is no longer much of a distinction between architects and draughtspeople although both must be registered.
-Given the comparatively low barrier of entry for registration with SACAP as a draughtsperson, this has opened the market up for people to promote themselves as being able to do architectural work that far exceeds their ability and training to adequately perform.
+As described in our article on “The Legal Requirements”, there was a long time where any of the professional categories could legally sign off on any project type and size.
+This is no longer the case and we will publish a separate article to clarify the latest requirements.
+But it is worth noting that the many years without legal limitations, combined with the comparatively low barrier of entry for registration as a draughtsperson or technologist, has resulted in many architectural professionals marketing for and taking on work that far exceeds their ability and training to adequately perform.

 Perhaps the greatest harm this confusion has caused is the level of unhealthy competition in the industry.
-Normally competition is great because it causes businesses to improve the value they deliver to clients, but there are types of competition that have the opposite result.
-The proliferation of businesses that promote themselves as offering full architectural services even though they do not have the skills to do so properly has forced architectural firms to lower prices to unsustainable levels just to compete.
+Normally competition is great because it causes businesses to improve the value they deliver to clients, but there are types of competition that have the opposite effect.
+The proliferation of businesses that promote themselves as offering types of architectural services which they do not have the skills to properly do has forced architectural firms to lower prices to unsustainable levels just to compete.
 As a result, firms are forced to spend less time and fewer resources on each project, resulting in poor quality work becoming the norm in the industry.
-For more on this topic, be sure to check out our article on “How much architects charge and why”.
+For more on this topic, be sure to check out our article on “How much architects charge”.